 Keeping a horse sound can take a lot of work.
 That usually means a lot of your time and attention observing the horse and providing it ample care.
 There are several things to do to increase your chances of keeping your horse sound:

 - Constant checkup: Do quick body checks of your horse daily.
-Catching something quickly usually can lead to quicker recovery.
+Catching something quickly usually can lead to a quicker recovery.

 - Maintain a healthy weight for your horse: Do not let your horse get fat.
 The extra weight can put undue stress on the joints.